aluchies/blocks/README.md

 	numpy_array[b]
 ```

-Instead of creating a list of numpy arrays for each block, keep the original numpy array intact, and used a `BlockSet` to record the indices of the `Block`s.
+Instead of creating a list of numpy arrays for each block, keep the original numpy array intact, and use a `BlockSet` to record the indices of the `Block`s.
 Each `Block` is a list of `slice`s having length equal to the number of dimensions of the array.
 For example

 ```
 >>>arr = np.asarray([[0, 1, 2], [3, 4, 5], [6, 7, 8]])